 Anatomical background

-Such an interatrial communication is called the oval window or foramen (foramen ovale).
+This interatrial communication is called the oval window or foramen (foramen ovale).

-Is it a pathology?
+Is it pathological?

-When not to worry?
+When should you not worry?

-Possible Signs
+Possible signs

 Preventive measures

-Operative treatment
+Surgical treatment

-If the oval window has hemodynamically significant dimensions (with mixing of blood), there is no decrease in the lumen of the message over time, the child is referred for consultation to a cardiac surgeon.
+If the oval window has hemodynamically significant dimensions (with mixing of blood), there is no decrease in the lumen of the communication over time, the child is referred for consultation to a cardiac surgeon.

 Forecast

-Q20-Q28 Congenital malformations of the circulatory system.
+Q20-Q28 Congenital anomalies of the circulatory system.

-Q21 Congenital malformations of the cardiac septum.
+Q21 Congenital anomalies (malformations) of the cardiac septum.

 • Q21.1 Atrial septal defect: